tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/05_Diff_expression.md

 <img src="../img/rename_collection.png" width="300">

-### Test for Differential Expression using DESeq2using the datasets we created in step 14.
+## Test for Differential Expression using DESeq2
 - In the **Tools** panel search bar, type **DESeq2** and select **DESeq2** under **RNA-seq**

 DESeq2 will take the count tables that we generated, one per sample, and make a comparison for each gene between two conditions: HIV and Mock.